The Warkworth Abundance Project

 Lineup at Warkworth Community Lunch

-Typically a group of 6 to 8 volunteers prepares a variety of healthy and nutritious hot and cold dishes for between 40 and 60 Warkworth residents in the Gathering Place at St-Paul’s United Church.
+Typically a group of 6 to 8 volunteers prepares a variety of healthy and nutritious hot and cold dishes for between 40 and 60 Warkworth residents in the Gathering Place at St. Paul’s United Church.
 This free event is open to all residents and attracts a wide variety of people.
-Each month a speaker from regional social service agencies makes a short presentation and is available for questions.
+Each month a speaker or some form of entertainment is offered after lunch.

 Sit down at Warkworth Community Lunch